Lego is an all time favorite activity in my house, in fact it has been since my kids were 3 and 5 years old!

 If you are going to purchase theme based or pre-packaged Lego sets for a young child, be prepared to do most of the building.

 My son is now 11 and is still obsessed with LEGO.
 So is my daughter (she is 13).

 They now build all of their sets independently and love coming up with their own creations.

 Both of them can build most sets that are labelled 16+, so if your child is an avid Lego fan you don’t necessarily need to follow the age guidelines (especially as they get older and you don’t need to worry about them possibly trying to eat any of the tiny pieces).

 They have also followed instructional videos on YouTube to build a mini Oreo dispenser!

 You can build just about anything with LEGO!

-The 6 Best Things About Lego Games And Activities
+The 6 Best Things About Lego Activities For Kids

 And what you and your child can make/build with Lego is only limited to what your imagination will allow.